 - Are Smart Cities by definition also Smart Surveillance Cities?

-- Professor William Webster, University of Stirling, UK
+- William Webster, University of Stirling, UK

 - David Murakami Wood, Queens University, Canada